drekunia/drekunia.github.io/_posts/2024-06-19-using-jekyll-and-github-pages-as-cms-for-your-personal-blog.md

 ---
 layout: post
-title: "Using Jekyll as a CMS for Your Personal Blog"
+title: "Using Jekyll and Github Pages as CMS for Your Personal Blog"
 date: 2024-06-19
 categories: [Jekyll]
 tags: [Jekyll, CMS, Blogging, Static Site Generators]